Best National Parks to See Fall Colors

 5. Great Smokey Mountains National Park

-Great Smokey Mountains National Park is one of the most visited National Parks in the country.
-“Peak season” for this popular park begins in mid-September, just as summer ends and fall begins.
+Great Smokey Mountains National Park in Tennessee is one of the most visited National Parks in the country.
 The normally green birch trees begin to yellow, and huckleberry bushes turn bright red.
 Take a drive-up Blue Ridge Parkway to see the fall colors at 4,000 feet.
+If you’re driving the hills and winding roads, you’ll need a weight distribution hitch you can count on!
+Check out our trailer hitch catalogue here.

 Zion National Park